andywillis/wordFrequency/README.md

-# Word Frequence Console Charting
+# Word Frequency Console Charting

 An experiment to build (word frequency) bar charts in the console.